rmoritz/udacity-cloud-developer-c3-project/README.md

 4. Login to the production EC2 server using SSH and create/update the Kubernetes deployments and services for the application components.
 This will cause a rolling update (A/B deployment) of all existing deployments.

+To keep the `.travis.yml` file neat & tidy, most of the heavy lifting has been outsourced to shell functions defined in `scripts/build-deploy-functions.sh`.

 ## How to build and deploy locally